weigert/TinyEngine/examples/6_Tree/README.md

-/*
+# TinyEngine

-    Tree Growth Model:
+## Tree Growth Model
+This was a small idea I had to grow trees, but it didn't really constitute its own repository.
+Since I built it with TinyEngine in about 6 hours, I decided to include it as an example program here.

+This was based off of an observation I had while walking in the forest, that when a tree branch splits, it seems the sum of the cross-section of the two branches it splits into is conserved.

+### How it Works
 Every tree segment is a "branch".

-    When a branch reaches a certain size, it splits into two branches.
+When a branch reaches a certain size, it splits into two sub-branches.
 A branch that hasn't split yet is considered to have a leaf at the end.

-    When it splits, it can split according to a split ratio X, so the two child branches can be evenly or unevenly sized.
+When a branch splits, it splits according to a split ratio X, so the two sub-branches can be evenly or unevenly sized.

 The tree is "fed" at a certain rate every time-step.
 This constant feed is passed down the tree.
-Every branch it touches takes a fraction of the feed and uses it to grow.
-It then passes the rest to its child branches according to the split ratio.
+Every branch it touches takes a fraction of the feed (`passratio`) and uses it to grow itself.
+It then passes the rest to its sub-branches according to the split ratio.
 This process repeats until the feed is used up.

-    Notes:
-    Currently, growth

-    Grows until a certain length, where it splits after a certain length splitting occurs with a split ratio, which divides up the crossectional area of the tree between the two branches.

-    Then the branches also split according to some angle rule and continue to grow.

-    The tree can then be grown based on this model and has a way to be visualized.
-    Just make the properties sufficiently modular and it should work quickly.

-    We could sample from a ratio distribution

-    Aesthetics:
-      Leaf Colors sampled from bezier
+Feed and growth is volume based, so the branch length and diameter are computed directly from the branch property `size` using the cube root and square root respectively.

+Branches also have a direction property.
+The direction of each branch is computed as a weighted sum between the parent branches direction and a random normal vector to the parent branch.
+The weight is given by the split ratio, so that thicker child branches are more likely to grow straight, and small ones are more likely to grow perpendicular.
+A random normal vector can be computed by taking a random vector in 3D space and computing the cross product.

+All of these properties can be controlled directly from the control panel.

-    Parameters (could be branch-dependent):
+#### Parameters
-      -> Split ratio, in dependency of the branch that is splitting!
-      -> Split rate / condition, some probability after which a split might occur.
-      -> Choice of split angles!
-      -> Growth Rate of the tree is important because it diverts resources -> Pass-On Ratio to the child branches!

-*/
+Note that these parameters are currently fixed, but could potentially be sampled from distributions instead (e.g. normal distribution around a mean) to give more realism.

+### Visualization
+The leaves are a particle system.
+They use the image `leaf.png`, and they always face the camera.
+You can alter color, opacity, size and spread (you can have multiple leaves around a branch).

+The tree is meshed by a bunch of cylinders that correspond to the branches.
+A few parameters then make it look nice (for isntance a taper, the scaling of length and width).

+All colors can be edited.
+Optionally, a wire-mesh can be displayed on top.
+Leaves and the tree itself can be turned off.

+### Usage

+Compile with make

+        make all

+Control Panel:

+        Toggle Pause - P
+        Toggle Auto-Rotate - A
+        Toggle Control Panel - ESC